 Modelling and video feedback help students observe, refine and improve their social skills by providing them with clear illustrations of appropriate social behavior.
 Positive interactions, such making eye contact, utilizing courteous welcomes, or taking turns in discussion, might be modeled by peers, teachers, or therapists.
-Following the recording and examination of these exchanges, students are able to evaluate their conduct pinpoint areas which own and in they need to grow.
-This method promotes steady skill improvement and self-evaluation.
+Following the recording and examination of these exchanges, students are able to evaluate their pinpoint which own conduct and areas in they need This method promotes steady skill improvement and self-evaluation.
 With notable gains in speech, social engagement, and adaptive behaviors, a systematic study has demonstrated the efficacy of games and modellingas potent social skills training techniques for autistic children and youth. (van IJzendoorn et al., 2023)